States to Pay Stimulus Checks in April 2024 | United States | Mix

 What is Stimulus Check?

-“Stimulus check” is a term used to refer to direct payments made by the government to citizens as part of an economic stimulus plan.
+A “stimulus check” is a term used for direct payments by the government to citizens as part of an economic stimulus plan.

-These payments are made during economic crisis or crisis situations, such as the COVID-19 pandemic, with the goal of helping people overcome financial difficulties and stimulate the economy.
+These payments are made during economic crises or crisis situations, such as the COVID-19 pandemic, with the goal of helping people overcome financial difficulties and stimulate the economy.